-Detailed information on submission requirements for a Certificate of Appropriateness application can be found in Section 3.13 of the Unified Development Code (UDC).
+Detailed information on submission requirements for a Certificate of Appropriateness application can be found in Section 3.13 of the UDC Certificate of Appropriateness

 Other groups involved in historic preservation in Georgetown include the Georgetown Main Street Program and the Georgetown Heritage Society.
 More information on these items can be found by clicking on the appropriate link to the left.

 If you are a prospective applicant within one of our Overlay Districts or have any questions, please contact the Historic District Planner.